The Most Famous Places First

 Learn about Chicago’s distinctive architecture on a guided walk or a river cruise.

-Chicago’s location on the shores of Lake Michigan was an important contributor to the growth and development of the city.
-Visit this new museum to learn how waterways have impacted Chicago’s history.
+Located on the shores of Lake Michigan, visit to learn how waterways have impacted Chicago’s history.

-Walk through huge greenhouses and be transported to a tropical jungle, a desert garden and a beautiful oasis.
-Visit indoor and outdoor exhibits.
+Walk through greenhouses and enjoy a tropical jungle and a desert garden.
+Indoor and outdoor exhibits.

 Visit this family friendly nature museum with indoor and outdoor exhibits.
 Don’t miss the butterfly haven.